tannewt/wa-law.org/senate/2021-22/LAW/README.md

 * [ESHB 1630](/bill/2021-22/hb/1630/) - Establishing restrictions on the possession of weapons in certain locations.
 * [SHB 1901](/bill/2021-22/hb/1901/) - Updating laws concerning civil protection orders to further enhance and improve their efficacy and accessibility.
 * [ESHB 1169](/bill/2021-22/hb/1169/) - Concerning sentencing enhancements.
-* [ESHB 1048](/bill/2021-22/hb/1048/) - Concerning the removal of specific religious references regarding the criminal mistreatment of children and vulnerable adults from a statute.
-(If measure is referred to committee.)

 Possible other business.